Xorlev/gatekeeper/README.md

 You'll need a NGINX config template and a `gatekeeper.properties`.
 There are defaults included in `nginx.conf.mustache.default` and `gatekeeper.properties.default`.

+**Important:** Configuration changes are automatically reloaded.
+This may change in the future to require a SIGHUP.

 Any additional configuration (e.g. FQDN, SSL, listeners, etc.) can be done in nginx.conf as you'd normally do.
 You can even include a default upstream and default context directly in the template.

+Your `gatekeeper.properties` and `nginx.conf.mustache` should be managed by a configuration management platform, e.g. Chef/Ansible/Puppet.

 ### Clusters & Routing
 In your `gatekeeper.properties` you'll need to define clusters, which will become your NGINX upstreams.
 These clusters correspond to cluster names you've defined using your service discovery extension.

 The namespace is by default null, e.g. the root path.
-I use `/discovery`, which ensures that Curator can't accidentally delete any other znodes.
+I use `/discovery`, which ensures that Curator can't accidentally have any namespace collisions with other services.

 Discovery Path is the znode under which all of your services then make a znode for themselves.